ski jobs at queenstown and Mt Hutt

 Yes we provide staff uniforms.
 They are warm uniforms designed to suit the needs of the job.
 Most roles require you to supply your own footwear and if your job involves skiing or riding around the mountain or between work stations then you will need to supply your own skis or snowboard.
 Uniforms are loaned to you for the time you are employed with us and need to be returned in good condition.
 If you return them damaged or lose them, then you can expect to be charged for the cost of fixing/replacing them.

 What kind of money can I earn?

-Our entry-level jobs start from $14.75 per hour.
+Our entry-level jobs start from $16.50 per hour.
 For jobs that require more qualification, skills and experience the rates will be higher.
-NZSki is a four-month winter season employer.
 Our wages and benefits are comparative with other ski areas in New Zealand.
 Regardless, the decision to work for NZSki should not be for financial gain.
 What we can offer is a unique experience of working at one of New Zealand's ski resorts.
 In addition, employees can take away an impressive work reference along with the satisfaction of having completed a full seasonal work contract and hopefully leave with a few skiing and snowboarding tricks under their belt.